Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: Introduction

-In \cite{Jant}, base change formulas of representations of affine group schemes $K$ over commutative rings $k$ are discussed. \begin{note} If $M\to K$ is a homomorphism between flat affine group schemes over $k$, let us denote the right adjoint functor to the forgetful functor from the category of $K$-modules to that of $M$-modules by $\Ind^K_M$. \end{note} Let $K$ be an affine group scheme, $V$ be a $K$-module which is finitely generated and projective as a $K$-module.
-According to \cite{Jant} I.2.10, we have $\Hom_K(V,-)\otimes k'\cong\Hom_{K\otimes k'}(V\otimes k',-\otimes k')$.
+In \cite{MR2015057}, base change formulas of representations of affine group schemes $K$ over commutative rings $k$ are discussed. \begin{note} If $M\to K$ is a homomorphism between flat affine group schemes over $k$, let us denote the right adjoint functor to the forgetful functor from the category of $K$-modules to that of $M$-modules by $\Ind^K_M$. \end{note} Let $K$ be an affine group scheme, and $V$ be a $K$-module which is finitely generated and projective as a $K$-module.
+According to \cite{MR2015057} I.2.10, we have $\Hom_K(V,-)\otimes k'\cong\Hom_{K\otimes k'}(V\otimes k',-\otimes k')$.
 Moreover, if $k'$ is finitely generated and projective as a $k$-module then the isomorphism above holds for small colimits of such $V$.
 For a homomorphism $M\to K$ between flat affine group schemes over $k$, the group cohomology $H^\bullet(K,-)$ and the cohomology functor $R^n\Ind^K_M(-)$ respects flat base changes (loc.\ cit.\ Proposition I.4.13).

-Our goal is to achieve these isomorphisms along flat homomorphisms from Noetherian rings.
-Supplementarily, we also work again on Part (A) to relax the definition of pairs in \cite{H1}.
-Fix $k$ as a ground commutative ring. \begin{cond} A $k$-module $V$ is said to satisfy Condition \ref{1.1.3} if for any flat $k$-module $W$, the canonical homomorphism
+Our goal is to establish these isomorphisms along flat homomorphisms from Noetherian rings.
+Supplementarily, we also work again on Part (A) to relax the definition of pairs in \cite{MR4007195}.
+Fix $k$ as a commutative ground ring. \begin{cond} \begin{enumerate} {(\arabic{enumi})} \item A $k$-module $V$ is said to satisfy Condition \ref{1.1.4} (1) if for any flat commutative $k$-algebra $R$, the canonical homomorphism

+is an isomorphism. \item A $k$-module $V$ is said to satisfy Condition \ref{1.1.4} (2) if for any $k$-module $W$ and any flat commutative $k$-algebra $R$ , the canonical homomorphism